the-argus/abmoog/README.md

 - Includes drawing, asset loading, 2D physics, and vector/matrix math.
 - Uses Zig as the build system, making it easy to use C++ or Zig in place of C.
 - Generates `compile_commands.json`
-- Includes a Nix environment, making it very easy to set up on Mac or Linux (provided you're okay with installing Nix).
+- Includes a nix flake environment, making it very easy to set up on Mac or Linux

 This project does not create any abstraction over raylib and chipmunk, it simply includes them in the build.
 This means you will have to deal with the fact that